RightsandWrongsgit/ARMTEC/theme/twig.md

 Hope you enjoyed this more advanced example and want to learn more about [data processing concepts in drupal theming ](https://mycode.blog/lakshmi/data-processing-concepts-drupal-theming).

+### Thank you sir
+## May I have another

+If you are really ready to jump in the deep end and want to [Demystifying Rendered Content in Drupal Twig Files](https://events.drupal.org/baltimore2017/sessions/demystifying-rendered-content-drupal-8-twig-files) your brain might hurt but you can get there!

 <br>
 <br>
 <br>